 Twenty-six percent of Paraguay lives in poverty.
 Many are trapped under the weight of debt and living day-to-day, in fear of loan sharks who charge impossibly high interest rates and threaten their physical safety.
 Thousands of families reside in squatter zones, struggling to find their next meal and scrounging around for scrap just to survive.

 To break the cycle of poverty, holistic development is essential.
-We invite you to one of our events for an evening filled with stories of hope from Paraguay.
+Thanks to those of you who answered our invitation to attend an evening filled with stories of hope from Paraguay.